RyzhkovSDET/WebstaurantStore/README.md

 In order to run this test, Yneed go to Cucumber/runner/CukesRunner and click on the button "RUN"

 Description:

-resources -> File where we store test examples writen in Gherking language (file for non-technicsl people)
+resources -> File where we store test cases writen in Gherking language (file for non-technicsl people)

 Cucumber/pages -> In this package we store our pages with web elemens.
 Cucumber/runner -> The main package From where all the manipulations of this project are carried out.